Achievable logoAchievable logo

 5. Reach until a stretch is felt in the hamstrings.

-6. Return to start and repeat on the other leg.
+6. Return to the start position and repeat on the other leg.

 Straight-leg march